George Lowe (mountaineer): Trusteeship

 In 1989, he was one of the founders of the Sir Edmund Hillary Himalayan Trust UK, a charity set up to assist development and improve infrastructure for the Sherpa people living in the Himalayas.
 Lowe was elected as the first chairman, serving from 1989 to 2003.
 He continued as a Trustee until 2008, when he succeeded Sir Chris Bonington as Patron.

 Personal life

 Settling in England, in 1962 he married the Honourable Susan Hunt, daughter of Lord Hunt, with whom he had three sons.
 He went off to Chile together with Susan as Headmaster (Rector) of The Grange school in Santiago where he worked until 1966.
 However, after his first marriage failed, he married a second time, to Mary who was also a former teacher and schools inspector.
 He had himself become an Inspector of Schools for the Department of Education and Science, retiring from this post in 1984.
 His memoirs of the climb were published in 2013, the sixtieth anniversary of this remarkable expedition.

+In 1953, Lowe was awarded the Queen Elizabeth II Coronation Medal.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 1954 NZ New Year Honours List for the Mount Everest Expedition.
+In the 1958 Special Honours List he was awarded the Polar Medal as part of the Commonwealth Trans-Antarctic Expedition team.
+His final appointment was as a Companion of the New Zealand Order of Merit (CNZM) in the 1998 NZ New Year Honours List for services to New Zealand interests in the United Kingdom.